luxonis/esp32-spi-message-demo/README.md

 Next, let’s look at what the ESP32 device will be doing.
 The code for this can be found in it’s own repo here: https://github.com/luxonis/esp32-spi-message-demo

 The core logic for the ESP32 can be found in the app_main method in esp32-spi-messaging-demo/main/app_main.cpp.
-Here’s a high level overview of what it’s doing:
-1. The ESP32 requests a list of available SPI streamNames using spi_get_streams.
-This step is optional as we created the pipeline nodes and already know the names of them.
-2. The ESP32 sends a spi_get_size command for a specific streamName.
-3. The ESP32 sends a spi_get_message command specifying a specific streamName
-4. DepthAI will respond with data from that streamName.
-The ESP32 should expect to receive the amount of data specified in the spi_get_size command.
-Metadata is included at the end of this message as a json string.
-5. Once you’re done with the current data, use the spi_pop_messages command to prepare a new set of data for retrieval from the MyriadX.
-The spi_pop_messages command currently pops data for all SPI nodes at once on the MyriadX.

 # Building and Running
 Note that these instructions are intended for a Linux box.
 It hasn’t been tested with Windows yet.